 Portuguese Name Generator - Character Names from the Iberian and Lusophone Tradition

-Generate Portuguese names across the full scope of the Lusophone world — Portugal, Brazil, Angola, Mozambique, Cape Verde, and the naming traditions that spread with the Age of Exploration.
+Generate Portuguese names from across the Lusophone world: Portugal, Brazil, Angola, Mozambique, Cape Verde, and the naming traditions that traveled with the Age of Exploration.

 Portuguese Naming in the Age of Exploration

-Portugal began its Age of Exploration in the early 15th century and by 1500 had established trading posts and colonies across the Atlantic, Indian Ocean, and Pacific.
-Portuguese names traveled with those routes: they appear in the genealogies of Goa, Macau, Angola, Brazil, and Cape Verde, mixed with local naming traditions in ways that created distinct Lusophone naming cultures in each region.
-The Portuguese given name tradition is strongly Catholic: João (John), Maria, José (Joseph), António (Anthony, after the patron saint of Lisbon), Francisco (after St. Francis of Assisi — Lisbon-born Francisco meant specifically St. Francis Xavier in Portugal), Luís (after St. Louis of France), Inês (Agnes, the martyr).
-The double-surname system — similar to Spanish — uses the mother's then the father's surname (reversed from Spanish convention), producing full names like Fernando Pessoa (the poet) or José Saramago (Nobel laureate).
-Brazilian Portuguese naming diverged from European Portuguese both through the mixing of African, Indigenous, and Portuguese naming traditions and through more recent 20th-century trends.
-Brazilian names often have a warmth and informality that European Portuguese names lack; Brazilian culture's strong use of nicknames (*apelidos*) creates a parallel informal naming system where virtually everyone has a nickname that their circle uses.
+Portugal began its Age of Exploration in the early 15th century and had established trading posts across the Atlantic, Indian Ocean, and Pacific by 1500.
+Portuguese names traveled those routes: they appear in the genealogies of Goa, Macau, Angola, Brazil, and Cape Verde, mixed with local traditions in ways that produced distinct Lusophone naming cultures in each place.
+The Portuguese given name tradition is strongly Catholic: João (John), Maria, José (Joseph), António (Anthony, patron saint of Lisbon), Francisco, Luís (after St. Louis of France), Inês (Agnes, the martyr).
+Francisco is worth noting separately; in Portugal the name invoked St. Francis Xavier specifically, not Francis of Assisi, despite Assisi being the more famous association elsewhere.
+The double-surname system works similarly to Spanish but in reverse order: mother's surname first, then the father's, producing full names like Fernando Pessoa or José Saramago.
+Brazilian Portuguese naming diverged from European Portuguese through the mixing of African, Indigenous, and Portuguese traditions, and again through 20th-century trends that have no real equivalent in Lisbon.
+Brazilian names often carry a warmth and informality that European Portuguese names don't.
+The culture's strong *apelido* tradition, where almost everyone has a nickname their circle uses instead of their given name, creates a parallel informal naming system that fiction set in Brazil should account for.

 Regional Lusophone Naming

-Cape Verdean naming reflects the specific Creole culture of the islands — mixing Portuguese given names and surnames with African roots and the *Kriolu* Creole phonology.
-Names in Cape Verde often preserve Portuguese structure while marking Cape Verdean cultural identity: Cesária (the singer Cesária Évora — "barefoot diva" — is the internationally most recognizable Cape Verdean name).
+Cape Verdean naming reflects the specific Creole culture of the islands, mixing Portuguese given names and surnames with African roots and the *Kriolu* phonology.
+Names in Cape Verde often preserve Portuguese structure while marking Cape Verdean identity: Cesária (the singer Cesária Évora, internationally known as the "barefoot diva," is the most recognizable Cape Verdean name outside the archipelago).
 Angolan and Mozambican naming reflects the Bantu language structures that underlie the Portuguese surface.
-Angolan names mix Portuguese Catholic names with Kimbundu, Kikongo, and Umbundu naming traditions; Mozambican names similarly mix Portuguese with Tsonga, Makhuwa, Shona, and other Bantu language naming.
-The result is naming that sounds both Portuguese and distinctly African — neither fully one nor the other.
-Goan Portuguese naming (from the Portuguese colony that ended in 1961 when India annexed it) created surnames that are now held by Indian Catholics but have a purely Portuguese origin: Da Costa, De Souza, Fernandes, Rodrigues are recognizably Portuguese surnames now held by people who are ethnically Goan/Indian.
-This is the layering that colonial-period naming leaves behind.
+Angolan names mix Portuguese Catholic names with Kimbundu, Kikongo, and Umbundu traditions; Mozambican names mix Portuguese with Tsonga, Makhuwa, Shona, and other Bantu languages.
+The result is not simply Portuguese naming moved unchanged; each country has its own Lusophone sound.
+Goan Portuguese naming (from the colony India annexed in 1961) produced surnames now held by Indian Catholics but with purely Portuguese origins: Da Costa, De Souza, Fernandes, Rodrigues are recognizably Portuguese surnames carried by people who are ethnically Goan.
+That is the layering colonial-period naming leaves behind.

 Using the Generator

-For Age of Exploration settings — the 15th-16th century Portuguese expansion, the world of Vasco da Gama, Magellan, Afonso de Albuquerque — names should come from the period's Portuguese Catholic tradition.
-The explorer names we know are historical; the crew members, merchants, and administrators alongside them had names from the same tradition.
-For Brazilian historical fiction — colonial Brazil, Independence (1822), the Empire period (Pedro I and Pedro II), the Republic, the 20th century — naming should reflect Brazil's specific mixing of Portuguese, African, and Indigenous traditions.
-Enslaved Africans in Brazil were given Portuguese Catholic names for baptism; the retention and transformation of African naming under slavery is a complex history that contemporary Brazilian literature addresses directly.
-For contemporary Lusophone characters across the world — the Portuguese-speaking world is genuinely global — the naming varies by country and community in ways that require country-specific knowledge.
+For Age of Exploration settings, including the 15th-16th century Portuguese expansion, the world of Vasco da Gama, Magellan, and Afonso de Albuquerque, names should come from the period's Portuguese Catholic tradition.
+The explorer names we know are historical; the crew members, merchants, and administrators alongside them drew from the same pool.
+For Brazilian historical fiction covering colonial Brazil, the Independence of 1822, the Empire under Pedro I and Pedro II, the Republic, and the 20th century, naming should reflect Brazil's particular mixing of Portuguese, African, and Indigenous traditions.
+Enslaved Africans in Brazil were given Portuguese Catholic names at baptism; the retention and transformation of African naming under slavery is a complex history that contemporary Brazilian writers, Conceição Evaristo for instance, address directly.
+For contemporary Lusophone characters anywhere in the world, the naming varies by country and community in ways that require country-specific knowledge.
 A character named Amílcar is probably Cape Verdean or Angolan (Amílcar Cabral was the independence leader); a character named Benedita is probably Brazilian; a character named Rui is probably Portuguese.